Kernel Learning by quantum annealer: Results

 Figure \ref{fig:kernel matrix} also shows the kernel matrices before and after kernel learning.
-It can be confirmed that kernel learning enables classification, as the kernel component $ k(\bm{x}_{i}, \bm{x}_{j} )$ is larger for data with the same labels, and the kernel component $ k(\bm{x}_{i}, \bm{x}_{j}) $ is smaller for data with different labels.
+It can be confirmed that kernel learning enables classification, as the kernel component $ k(\bm{x}_{i}, \bm{x}_{j} )$ is more significant for data with the same labels, and the kernel component $ k(\bm{x}_{i}, \bm{x}_{j}) $ is more minor for data with different labels.

-Figure \ref{fig:histogram} shows the sampling of $ \bm{\omega} $ for RFF using kernel learning and Gaussian distribution when training the T-shirt/Trouser dataset.
-It can be seen that when using the Gaussian distribution, the distribution of $ \bm{\omega} $ is Gaussian, whereas when using kernel learning, a distribution with two peaks is generated.
+Figure \ref{fig:histogram} shows the sampling of $ \bm{\omega} $ for our method, RFF with a Gaussian distribution, and RKS with IKL during training on the T-shirt/Trouser dataset.
+It can be seen that when using the Gaussian distribution, the distribution of $ \bm{\omega} $ is Gaussian, whereas when using our method, a distribution with two peaks is generated.
 Therefore, it is possible to sample $ \bm{\omega} $ with a higher degree of freedom than when using a Gaussian distribution for the spectral distribution.

-Table \ref{tab:accuracy} shows the prediction accuracy for each dataset.
-As can be seen from the table, the classification accuracy was highest after kernel training.